Fact-checked by the onlinepaydaynews.com editorial team

 An illegal lender is one that operates without a required state license, charges interest rates above the legal cap, or violates federal consumer protection laws.
 These lenders often disguise themselves as legitimate online lenders or tribal finance companies to obscure accountability.

 The most common red flags include: no physical address, pressure to pay upfront fees before receiving funds, and refusal to disclose the Annual Percentage Rate (APR) in writing.
 The Truth in Lending Act (TILA), enforced by the CFPB, legally requires all lenders to disclose APR, total loan cost, and repayment terms before you sign.
-If a lender skips those disclosures, that alone constitutes a violation.
+If a lender skips those disclosures, that alone constitutes a federal violation.

 Tribal and Offshore Lender Loopholes

 Some lenders claim tribal sovereignty to avoid state usury laws, which cap interest rates ranging from 36% APR in many states to no cap in others.
-However, federal courts have increasingly ruled that tribal lender claims do not automatically exempt them from federal law.
+Federal courts have increasingly ruled that tribal lender claims do not automatically exempt them from federal law.
 Read more about how tribal lenders compare to licensed state lenders to understand your actual protections before filing.

 Key Takeaway: A lender is illegal if it lacks a state license, hides its APR, or charges above the legal rate cap.
 The Truth in Lending Act requires full disclosure before signing — violations are reportable to the CFPB’s complaint portal.